 Rainbow Six Siege Year 3 operators

-Year 3 Season 2 will feature two Italian CIS operators.
-An American operator from Delta Force and a British operator from Scotland Yard will make up the third season of Rainbow Six Siege Year 3.
-The final pair of Rainbow Six Siege Year 3 operators will be from the Moroccan GIGR, a branch of the Royal Moroccan Gendarmerie who are experts in unconventional warfare.
+Year 3 Season 3 will feature an American operator from Delta Force and a British operator from Scotland Yard, while the final pair of Rainbow Six Siege Year 3 operators will be from the Moroccan GIGR, a branch of the Royal Moroccan Gendarmerie who are experts in unconventional warfare.

 Rainbow Six Siege Year 3 roadmap

 A new Rainbow Six Siege season contains a great deal more than operators, and Year 3 appears to break from the traditional season formula a great deal more than previous years.
 Ubisoft have released a basic breakdown of the Rainbow Six Siege Year 3 roadmap, which includes two unexpected diversions in the form of Outbreak and a map rework.

 Ubisoft have spoken before about reaching their data limit in terms of maps, so the decision to rework a map in Season 3 rather than add one makes a great deal of sense.
 As for which map might be getting reworked?
 Hereford Base is getting a total overhaul, which Ubisoft have teased with a concept image.
 The entire shape, structure, and even aesthetics of Hereford Base have been changed as part of this upcoming map rework.
 The ultimate goal is to make Hereford Base a viable map for Ranked and Pro League.

-The other interesting addition, of course, is Mission Outbreak, the co-op PvE event taking place between March 6 and April 3.
-While three new PvE maps will be introduced as part of the event, Outbreak is only live for a month, so their impact on the game’s data limit should be limited.
-For more information on this new mode, check out everything we know about Rainbow Six Siege Outbreak.
+The other interesting addition, of course, is Mission Outbreak, the limited time co-op PvE event that took place between March 6 and April 3.
+While three new PvE maps were introduced as part of the event, Outbreak was only live for a month, so their impact on the game’s data limit was limited.
+For more information on this new mode, check out our Rainbow Six Siege Outbreak hub page.